How To Make Resin Jewelry

 Have a dedicated workspace, avoid direct contact with resin on your skin, and handle chemicals with care.

-6. Adding Color to Resin Jewelry
+6. Adding color to resin jewelry

-Color is a vital element in resin jewelry, allowing you to infuse your creations with vibrancy and personality.
 When it comes to adding color to your resin, you have several options, including dyes, pigments, and inks, each with its unique properties and techniques.

 Resin dyes are highly concentrated, liquid colorants specifically designed for resin.
 They offer vibrant, transparent hues that are easy to mix and control.
 To use dyes effectively, add a few drops to your mixed resin and stir thoroughly.